esferatec/ec-luart-uiextension/docs/columnpanel/README.md

 ## Property - ROWS

-Gets or sets the total amount of children objects.
+Gets or sets the total amount of children widgets.

 ```Lua
 ColumnPanel.rows (number)